sa9us/Cyber2A/Trends of Deep Learning Related Research in Arctic Science and Geosciences.md

 ### 2.2 Retrieve and count papers published with and without an Arctic focus

-With the API of Google Scholar, and specifying the keyword, journal name, and publication year (see [sample query](#sample_q) below), we counted the number of articles of each selected journals in each year from 2015 to 2021 to build the statistics that present the trend of research on arctic science as  well as geoscience.
+With the API of Google Scholar, and specifying the keyword, journal name, and publication year (see [sample query](#sample_q) below), we counted the number of articles of each selected journals in each year from 2015 to 2021 to build the statistics that present the trends of research on arctic science and geoscience.
 By specifying the keywords as "deep learning"+"arctic", we retrieved the trend of research on arctic related to deep learning.
 Since all the selected journals are categorized to be related to geoscience, the trend of research on geoscience can be obtained using keywords "deep learning" alone.

 [^1]: we manually selected the journals that are relevant to earth science or geoscience.